srian74/Srian/README.md

 * Detail-oriented and goal-driven, committed to delivering high-quality content.
 * Able to quickly grasp complex concepts and translate them into engaging educational material for technical and non-technical audiences.
 * Agile, open-minded, and able to work effectively in teams or independently.
+* Avid learner striving to update and upgrade skill set.

 ### SKILLS
 * Content management
 * Information design
-* Audience analysis and gap ananlysis
+* Audience analysis and gap analysis
 * Research and interviewing
 * Simplified Technical English
 * Markdown